-One of the biggest obstacles to gaining weight in general and muscle specifically for most lifters is they simply don’t eat enough to grow.
+One of the biggest obstacles to gaining weight for most lifters is they simply don’t eat enough to grow.
 Most are afraid of getting fat, or they think they can get some good gains and turn their fat into muscle.

 To make significant gains you will need to get into a large calorie surplus.
 We’re not talking 100-200 calories per day.
-You want to make man gains, and that means 500-800 calories above what you’re doing now.
+You want a surplus of 500-800 calories above what you’re doing now.

 It’s a growth cycle, so you need to treat it that way.
 Don’t worry about the fat, the newly formed muscle mass will help melt that away after your bulking phase.

 Another diet mistake is skipping the carbs while trying to add weight.
 It will prove difficult to make good gains while on a low carb, high protein meal plan.
 Carbs play a vital role in new muscle development so it’s important to include it with every meal.